kingsleyoha1/k-hotels/README.md

 # K-Hotels

 K-Hotels is a full-featured hotel application that uses a microservices architecture.
 The application is organized using a monorepo pattern, containing all services within a single repository.
+I used newrelic for analysis and performance monitoring of the applications

 ## Services